SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step4a-Build-Deploy-ExtensionApplication/README.md

     ![plot](./images/SAPBTPCockpit.png)

 8. In the SAP BTP cockpit, navigate to your subaccount and choose **Services** > **Instances and Subscriptions**.
-Check if you have all of the instances created post deployment as shown below.
+Check if you have all of the instances created post-deployment as shown below.
 Make sure the status of all of the instances are **Created**.

     ![plot](./images/postdeploy.png)